jfasch/jfasch-home/blog/2020/04/bbb.rst

 might wish.
 Many people like me are currently looking for a way to carry on with their business, only in its online form.
-Whatever it will look like, my hope is that some of it will make its way into normality - whatever the definition of it will be once we have returned to "business as usual".
+Whatever it will look like, my hope is that some of it will make its way into normality - whatever the definition of normality will be once we have returned to "business as usual".

 BigBlueButton and the set of involved companies have no marketing